THE SCIENCE

-Everyone wants six pack abs but most people do NOT think it's possible.
+Everyone wants six pack abs BUT most people do NOT think it's possible.
 The truth is, with a little hard work, you CAN get a flatter stomach.
 This article dives into the science of losing that belly fat.
-It's not going to be easy but it's going to be worth it!
+It's not going to be easy, but it's going to be worth it!

 The Muscles